These amazing ideas will help students understand seed dispersal in a hands-on way. You will love the easy prep and engaging activities!

 Students label the parts of a seed and write about sprouting.
 They label the parts of a flower and then match meanings with the words.

-This will involve cutting and gluing some meaning strips.
 In the end, students will have a little flipper booklet to save or add to interactive science notebooks.

 This is a perfect assessment to use with your flower study!

-Design a 3-D Flower
+Let’s Get Hands-On with a 3-D Flower Model

 Students were given craft items and the task is to design the flower and its parts and label everything.
 This is actually another great assessment of the study.
 Do they have all the parts?
 Are the parts labeled correctly and in the right places?

-We loved studying about the flower and its parts and discovering the seed dispersal ways.
+We loved studying the flower and its parts and discovering the seed dispersal ways.
 But, can we go even further and design a spectacular bird feeder?

 Of course, we can!